GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: Gradient Descent Optimization

 \section{Gradient Descent Optimization}

-We use stochastic gradient descent (SGD) to minimize the loss function of GDTs, which is outlined in Algorithm~\ref{alg:train}.
+We use stochastic gradient descent (SGD) to minimize the loss function of GradTree, which is outlined in Algorithm~\ref{alg:train}.
 We use backpropagation to calculate the gradients in Line 11-13.
 Furthermore, our implementation optimizes Algorithm~\ref{alg:train} by exploiting common SGD techniques, including mini-batch calculation and momentum using the Adam optimizer~\citep{kingma2014adam}.
 We further apply weight averaging~\citep{izmailov2018averaging} over 5 consecutive checkpoints, similar to \citet{neural_oblivious}.
-Our novel tree pass function allows formulating Line 7-9 as a single matrix operation for a complete batch, which results in a very efficient optimization.
-Moreover, we implement an early stopping procedure.
+Our novel tree pass function allows formulating Line 7-9 as a single set of matrix operations for an entire batch, which results in a very efficient optimization.
+Moreover, we implement an early stopping procedure based on the validation loss.
 To avoid bad initial parametrizations during the initialization, we additionally implement random restarts where the best parameters are selected based on the validation loss.